 You could recycle those leftover diaper boxes… or you could make your own AT-AT out of them #How-To & DIY#budget-friendly#diapering#diy#recycling#star wars June 26 | Guest post by Kelly McQuinlan All photos by Kelly.
 I have a dozen nappies boxes sitting around, and recently decided (whether out of a fit of stay-at-home-mum induced anxiety or just total creativity) to make an AT-AT out of them.
 My son naturally destroyed it three days later, but once he did I was able to snap a few shots of how I set up the structure in the first place: First, I used two boxes for the body, one full one for the middle, and a split box for the outer bits.
 I then used a third box to use as legs and main support for my creation.
 I folded these like a triangle to give it the most support and attached them to the body.
 I then made the other two legs to look more like my creation.
 So that the body and support legs could still slightly rest on these two legs, I've made them strong enough not to bend.
 The top and bottom part of the legs are basically three bits of cardboard taped together (with a circle to sit on the knee and hip).
-A very photo-heavy guide to sewing a faux gDiaper cover from an upcycled shirt Today I'm going to show you how I make my upcycled mock gDiaper cover.
+Related Post A very photo-heavy guide to sewing a faux gDiaper cover from an upcycled shirt Today I'm going to show you how I make my upcycled mock gDiaper cover.
 This tutorial features a size medium diaper.
 For this project you...
 Read more I then threaded each piece into each other and taped some more for support.
 I taped these to the body and used a small cardboard bracket behind them to hold them firm.
 And then I finally added the head!
 I made a neck to hold it to the body by just using the corrugated portion of the cardboard to my advantage by rolling it along the corrugated part, and made a pretty basic head .
 And voilà!
 My Star Wars AT-AT attempt, aka imperial walker… or as my mum calls it "the dinosaur."
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Kelly McQuinlan I'm Kelly, i'm a kiwi and a stay at home mum, photographer, author, and lover of all things quirky. http://www.mczany.com/ PREVIOUS I feel like Attachment Parenting is detrimental to MY health: how do you define your boundaries?
+Fix Typo Guest post written by Kelly McQuinlan I'm Kelly, i'm a kiwi and a stay at home mum, photographer, author, and lover of all things quirky. http://www.mczany.com/ PREVIOUS I feel like Attachment Parenting is detrimental to MY health: how do you define your boundaries?
 NEXT A photo history of cloth diapering Toggle comments [ 3 ] Well THAT'S awesome!
 1000 points for thinking outside the box!
 (Har har, sorry, had to.)
 9 agree hehe thanks!!!
-0 agree This is definitely going to be the first art project I do with my baby when she is born!
+This is definitely going to be the first art project I do with my baby when she is born!
 1 agrees Comments are closed.